 Today, we’re going to focus on a certain fruit that is particularly beneficial to eat during pregnancy: oranges!

 Oranges have so many benefits during pregnancy and are dietitian approved.
 They are chock full of vitamins, minerals, and other nutrients required for the healthy growth and development of baby.
 Plus, they benefit expecting mothers in a variety of ways as well.
 Not to mention oranges are a great dessert option when you’re craving something sweet.
+If you have questions about the safety or benefits of other fruit during pregnancy such as dates, pineapples, grapes and MORE, check out The Prenatal Nutrition Library.
+We answer all your questions and provide evidence-based information to give you the facts behind fruits, foods, and prenatal vitamins to name a few.
+For 50% off your first month use code 50off at checkout!

 Have you ever tried chocolate covered oranges?!